festim-dev/FESTIM/docs/source/userguide/export_post_processing.rst

 In addition to exporting the actual solutions, it is possible to export derived quantities.
 For instance, you may want to compute the flux of mobile particles at a given boundary.

-First you want to create a ``DerivedQuantities`` object.
+First you want to create a :class:`festim.DerivedQuantities` object.
 This will encompass all the derived quantities you want to compute.
 Then you can add the derived quantities you want to compute to this object.
-Finally, you can add the ``DerivedQuantities`` object to the simulation object.
+Finally, you can add the :class:`festim.DerivedQuantities` object to the simulation object.

 .. code-block:: python